fenago/tableau-server/md/sites/Quick Start_ Synchronize All Active Directory Groups on a Schedule - Tableau.md

-On the [General] tab of the [Settings] page, click [Synchronize All Groups] to synchronize all Active Directory groups on [Tableau Server]{.VariablesProductName} immediately.
+On the [General] tab of the [Settings] page, click [Synchronize All Groups] to synchronize all Active Directory groups on [Tableau Server] immediately.
 Click this button at any time to ensure new users and changes are reflected in all Active Directory groups on the server.